-The information below is quoted from the American Society of Landscape Architects and may be helpful in distinguishing different titles;
+The information below is from the American Society of Landscape Architects and may be helpful in distinguishing different titles:

 Landscape Architects design residential gardens, as well as provide professional services in land and urban planning, site design, natural resource management, park and recreation planning, environmental conservation, and historic preservation.
-Landscape architects have an undergraduate or graduate degree and are licensed in 46 states.
+Landscape architects have an undergraduate or graduate degree and are licensed in all 50 states and the District of Columbia.
 Because of their unique combination of design skills, technical experience, and plant knowledge, landscape architects are the best choice for a major outdoor design project, or a project with technical landscaping issues, like stormwater management or native plants, that could have significant environmental impact.

 Landscape Designers can be likely choices for designs that do not require construction, grading, or specific technical knowledge.
 They may have completed a degree program.
 Some landscape designers attend training or certificate programs, but many are self-taught.
 Designers are usually a lower-cost option and can be quite satisfactory for planting plans and small projects like perennial bed designs.
 The best way to evaluate designers is to check references and past projects.